deterralba/tictactoe/documentation/index.rst

-.. tictactoe documentation master file, created by sphinx-quickstart on Sat Sep  5 17:07:08 2015.
+..
+TicTacToe documentation master file, created by sphinx-quickstart on Sun Sep  6 13:16:10 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tictactoe's documentation!
+Welcome to TicTacToe's documentation!
 =====================================

 Contents: